protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 This dictionary stores the NFTs for this collection by mapping the ID to NFT resource.
 Note that because the dictionary stores `@NFT` resources, we prepend the type with `@`, making itself a resource too.

 In the contructor method, `init()`, we instantiate the `ownedNFTs` with an empty dictionary.
-A resource also need a `destroy()` destructor method to make sure it is being freed.
+A resource also needs a `destroy()` destructor method to make sure it is being freed.

 > **💡 Nested Resource**
 > A [composite structure][cdc-comp-type] including a dictionary can store resources, but when they do they will be treated as resources.
 Which means they need to be *moved* rather than *assigned* and their type will be annotated with `@`.

-The `withdraw(id: UInt64): @NFT` method remove an NFT from the collection's `ownedNFTs` array and return it.
+The `withdraw(id: UInt64): @NFT` method removes an NFT from the collection's `ownedNFTs` array and return it.

 The left-pointing arrow `<-` is known as a *move* symbol, and we use it to move a resource around.
 Once a resource has been moved, it can no longer be used from the old variable.